Bounding the average gate fidelity of composite channels using the unitarity: Introduction

 \section{Introduction}

-The output of a quantum computer will only be reliable if the total noise in the whole computation is sufficiently small.
-This can be guaranteed if the noise on the individual components (i.e., preparations, gates and measurements) is sufficiently small compared to the length of the computation.
-The noise on the individual components can be diagnosed using gate set tomography~\cite{Merkel2013, Blume-Kohout2013}.
-However, gate set tomography is not scalable with the number of qubits.
-Furthermore, computing the exact effect of the noise on an algorithm is likely to be as difficult as classically simulating the algorithm.
+The output of a quantum computer will only be reliable if the total error in the whole computation is sufficiently small.
+This can be rigorously guaranteed if the error on the individual components (i.e., preparations, measurements and gate operations) is sufficiently small compared to the length of the computation. {A very common} experimental practice \cite{ Gaebler2012,Corcoles2013,Kelly2014,Barends2014,Xia2015,Muhonen2015,Tarlton,Casparis2016,McKay2016,Sheldon2016,Takita2016,McKay2017} for estimating errors on gate operations is randomized benchmarking (RB) of Clifford operations \cite{Emerson2005,DCEL2006}.
+The experimentally measured infidelities under RB experiments have very recently been shown to give a very precise estimate of the average gate fidelity (hereafter simply the fidelity) of an error channel to the identity,

-Randomized benchmarking (RB) and variants thereof \cite{Emerson2005, Knill2008, Magesan2011, Magesan2012b, Wallman2015, Wallman2015b, Wallman2016} can be used to efficiently, but partially, characterize the noise on individual gates.
-In particular, fitting the decay curve of an RB experiment provides an estimate of the average gate fidelity to the identity (hereafter simply the fidelity) of an error channel $\mc{E}$,

-where ${\rm d}\psi$ is the Fubini-Study metric.
-The fidelity is one if and only there is no noise, that is, if $\mc{E}$ is the identity channel.
-However, noise channels with the same fidelity can have a dramatically different effect on a circuit.
-For example, the infidelity $r(\mc{E}) = 1 - F(\mc{E})$ grows linearly in the number of gates under purely stochastic noise (that is, noise that admits a Kraus operator decomposition using only Pauli operators) and quadratically under purely unitary noise in the limit of small infidelities~\cite{Sheldon2016}.
-However, realistic experimental noise is neither purely stochastic or purely unitary, but rather is some combination of the two.